 - word of mouth

-- quarterly printed newsletter

-- weekly e-newsletter
+- e-newsletter

+- Social Media
-- monthly and specially called meetings

-regarding the benefits of joining the association.
+• monthly and specially called meetings regarding the benefits of joining the association.
 Attendance and participation at meetings, voting in the elections and on decisions, and holding office in the association will be encouraged.
 Voting guidelines will be provided at monthly meetings.